Handling Your Property Damage Claim in California

 If your vehicle was rendered inoperative and you need to rent a car through your insurance plan, you don't have to accept the $20 or $25-per-day rental allowance.
 Instead, you may be entitled to the fair rental value of the car that was damaged in the accident.
-If, for example, your car was a high-end sports car, it would undoubtedly rent for more than the insurance firm will offer you.
-In this case, document the difference and claim the higher sum as part of your overall settlement.

 Another way to save money is car storage fees.
 If your car had to be towed and is stuck in storage, you may still be charged the expensive storage fees.
 It’s best to remove your vehicle from storage as soon as possible, since you probably won't be reimbursed for the related fees.